 The International Peer Mentoring Program (IPMP) mentors are highly successful American and international students who are trained to help you have a great first-year experience at IUPUI.

 IPMP has great activities all year.
 The most famous IPMP event is the IPMP Kick-Off in August.
 Get ready for your team to compete against the other IPMP teams in high-speed games!
 In previous years, we have also hosted:

 - Field trips to local sites, sporting events and shopping areas

-- Monthly Coffee Hours
+- Monthly Socials

-- Team dinners
+- Team Dinners

-IUPUI Graduate Office Services & Tools
+IUPUI Graduate Office services & tools

 In most cases, your graduate/professional program will offer new student orientation.